convox/docs/docs/reference/rack-parameters/NLB.md

 ### Disable

 Before setting `NLB=No`, remove the `nlb:` field from every Service in every App deployed on the Rack and redeploy each.
 The disable is refused with a list of blocking Apps otherwise.
-This is intentional — disabling the NLB while Apps still reference it would break those Apps' next deploy via `Fn::ImportValue` resolution failure.
+This is intentional, because disabling the NLB while Apps still reference it would break those Apps' next deploy via `Fn::ImportValue` resolution failure.

 If [NLBDeletionProtection](/reference/rack-parameters/NLBDeletionProtection)=`Yes`, `NLB=No` is also rejected pre-flight; disable deletion protection in an earlier `rack params set` call, wait for the update to complete, then toggle `NLB=No` in a follow-up call.